ab826863/DS-Projects/Basic Visualizations/README.md

 Histogram with T-Distribution Overlay: To assess the distribution of grades, histograms are used alongside a t-distribution line.
 This approach aids in visualizing the central tendency and variability of the data.

 Quantile-Quantile (QQ) Plots: QQ plots compare the distribution of student grades against a normal distribution.
-This visualization helps visually identify deviations from normality as well as examines the normal distribution assumptions required for statistical modeling,
+This visualization helps visually identify deviations from normality as well as examines the normal distribution assumptions required for statistical modeling.

 **3. Heatmap with Folium**